ibexa/documentation-developer/docs/api/general_rest_usage.md

 Returned when an accept header sent with the requested isn't supported.

-### Error handling in your REST implementation
+#### Error handling in your REST implementation

-It is up to you, in your client implementation, to handle those codes by checking if an error code (4xx or 5xx) was returned instead of the expected 2xx or 3xx.
+It depends on your client implementation, to handle those codes by checking if an error code (4xx or 5xx) was returned instead of the expected 2xx or 3xx.

-### REST API Countries list
+## REST API Countries list

 Countries list is a REST service that gives access to an [ISO-3166](http://en.wikipedia.org/wiki/ISO_3166) formatted list of world countries.
 It is useful when presenting a country options list from any application.